David Neeleman: Career

 As the CEO of JetBlue Airways, his 2002 salary was $200,000 with a bonus of $90,000.
 Neeleman donated his entire salary to the JetBlue Crewmember Crisis Fund, which was established for JetBlue employees who had fallen on hard times.

 On May 10, 2007, Neeleman was replaced by David Barger as CEO of JetBlue and, on May 21, 2008, he was replaced as chairman of the board by Joel Peterson.

 On March 27, 2008, Neeleman officially announced plans to launch a new airline, Azul (Portuguese for "blue"), a domestic carrier in Brazil.
 Azul completed 2013 with over 5 Billion (BRL) in sales and is currently Brazil's largest airline.

 On October 30, 2013, Neeleman and his youngest brother, Mark James Neeleman, a co-founder of Azul, announced the launch of a new company, Vigzul, a home security and monitoring company.
 Vigzul came from an idea of Mark Neeleman and was founded by David Allred, Brett Chambers and Neeleman serves as chairman of the board and principal investor.

-In June 2015, the Portuguese Government decided to sell the TAP Air Portugal Group, owner of the national air carrier, TAP Air Portugal, to the Gateway consortium with David Neeleman in partnership with Humberto Pedrosa who take control of 61% of the capital of the Portuguese carrier.
-TAP Air Portugal will maintain the country as the airline's main hub for a minimum of 30 years.
-In July 2020 the Portuguese state increased its stake to 72,5 %.
-It acquired this stake from Atlantic Gateway Consortium, which now holds 22.5%.
+In June 2015, the Portuguese Government decided to sell the TAP Air Portugal Group, owner of the national air carrier, TAP Air Portugal, to Atlantic Gateway, a joint venture between Neeleman and Portuguese entrepreneur Humberto Pedrosa; Atlantic Gateway took control of 61% of the capital of the Portuguese carrier, and promised to maintain Portugal as the airline's main hub for a minimum of 30 years.
+In July 2020 the Portuguese state increased its stake to 72.5 %.
+It acquired this stake from Atlantic Gateway, which now holds 22.5%.

+In June 2022, Neeleman joined the board of Azorra, an aircraft lessor.

 New US startup

 In June 2018, he announced plans for a new US airline called Breeze Airways for which he raised $100m capital.

-On July 17, 2018, Breeze Airways signed a Memorandum of Understanding with Airbus for 60 A220-300 aircraft to be delivered beginning in 2021.
+On July 17, 2018, Breeze Airways signed a memorandum of understanding with Airbus for 60 A220-300 aircraft to be delivered beginning in 2021.